MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 1. _Lack of validation_: It is assumed that the install source does not perform any validation or sanitation of the acquisition data retrieved itself.

-2. _Lack of user control regarding acquisition identifiers_: This solution provides no method for the user to clear, disable, or modify the data retrieved from `navigator.acquisitionInfoProvider.getDetails()`.
-   We recognize that different vendors may have specific preferences and requirements regarding this aspect, so we defer to the individual install sources to handle that implementation.
+2. _User control regarding acquisition information_: For browser installed web apps, it is recommended that the UA clears saved acquisition information if the user clears cached site data.
+For store installed web apps, we recognize that different vendors may have specific preferences and requirements regarding this aspect, so we defer to the individual install sources for handling of stored acquisition information.

 3. _Potential misuse of acquisition identifiers_: Acquisition identifiers could potentially be manipulated or obscured by ad networks or referral sources, similar to the existing practices